-My memoir My Beautiful Psychosis has been offered three publishing deals.
-But why am I not jumping up and down with glee?
-Because they are, what is known in the industry as, hybrid publishing deals.
-But what does this mean?
-You’ve heard of traditional publishing, where the writer gets an advance and receives a small percentage of the book’s profit.
+Hybrid publishing is controversial.
+My memoir My Beautiful Psychosis; Making Sense of Madness has been offered three publishing deals.
+I not jumping up and down with glee because they are hybrid publishing deals.
+What is hybrid publishing?
+In traditional publishing the writer gets an advance and receives a small percentage of the book’s profit.
 A traditional publisher pays the author… Read more →

 Dr.Eleanor Longden started hearing voices when she was a student.
 At first they were harmless and narrated whatever she did.
 But they became increasingly antagonistic and dictatorial, and made her life a nightmare.
 She was hospitalised, drugged and labelled schizophrenic.
 Eleanor went on to earn a master’s in psychology and demonstrate that the voices in her head were “a sane… Read more →